"

 Figure 14.7.
 Pumpkin / Photo Credit: Karl Fulton, CC BY 4.0

-It’s important to note that mechanized plasma systems will have a wider range of material thickness.
-These machines can range from less than 45 to over 400 amps.
-The other advantage of mechanization is to produce repeatable parts with a very close tolerance.
-This is normally done on a table with an XY axis, on a pipe beveler, or robotic arm.
+It’s important to note that mechanized plasma systems can be used for a wider range of material thicknesses.
+These machines can range from less than 45 amps to over 400 amps.
+Another advantage of mechanization is it can be used to produce repeatable parts with a very close tolerance.
+This is normally done on a table with an x-axis and y-axis, on a pipe beveler, or with a robotic arm.

-These are some examples where a mechanized plasma system would be used in industry:
+These are some examples of how a mechanized plasma system are used in industry:

 • Heavy equipment manufacturing for agriculture or construction